Anniversary Gifts for Homebound Parents

 1) A photo book with photo restoration service.
 Your parents probably have a lot of old photos, no?
 Albums full of yellowing baby photos and faded family vacation pics?
 Sneak in, steal them.
 Get them restored and color-corrected and preserved digitally.
 This can be by an actual photo restoration service, though many professional photographers also offer it, or just someone you know who is a whiz at Photoshop.
 THEN, create a new photo book for them.
 Sort through the photos and find your favorite childhood memories, or ones of them while they were dating, or some other story.
 I made photo books for family this Christmas at Shutterfly (disclosure: I was given one free one as part of an ad campaign, then paid for the additional books) and they were a HUGE hit.
 My parents are adamant that they do not want or need any additional “stuff,” so photo books are a nice small thing that feels big.
 (Another photo-centric idea: a web-enabled digital photo frame.
 If your parents have wifi the frame can connect to an online photo album and fetch new photos you [and other family members] have uploaded, so your parents can always see the latest pictures of grandkids and such.)

 2) Maid service.
 Your mom is likely exhausted from taking care of your dad.
 Your dad is likely frustrated that he can no longer do things like run the vacuum and very aware that your mom is the only one who can clean the toilets.
+Websites like Handy can help you find someone in their area to do the job!
 Depending on where they live, that $750 could get them several months’ worth of biweekly visits.
 (This is also a good one to go into with siblings or other family members looking to make day-to-day life easier for them.)

 3) Every delivery service you can think of.
 So this might not pack the kind of meaningful emotional whallop you were aiming for, but it’s another one with almost daily impact.
 Whenever I talk to my mom I’m always struck by how a simple trip to the pharmacy takes insane amounts of planning for her, since it’s too hard for my dad to come along but leaving him alone in the house isn’t ideal either (what if he fell? what if his heart acts up? what if what if what if?)
 Sign them up (and teach them how to use) a DVD service like Netflix and a book swap site like Paperback Swap.
 Set up recurring deliveries for stuff like pet food, basic groceries, etc. Coffee, wine, cheese of the month clubs…whatever they like.
 Get it delivered right to their door so the stress of running errands is minimized as much as possible.